Jerome Flynn: Career

-In 2019, in an interview, Flynn revealed that he'd been cast in Amazon Prime Video's upcoming series adaptation of Stephen King's The Dark Tower series in an unannounced role.
+In 2019, in an interview, Flynn revealed that he had been cast in Amazon Prime Video's upcoming series adaptation of Stephen King's The Dark Tower series in an unannounced role.

-In 2021, Flynn portrayed Neil Wallis specialist in crisis management in the BBC1 drama The Trick based on the true story around Climategate.
+In 2021, Flynn portrayed Neil Wallis specialist in crisis management in the BBC1 television drama film The Trick, based on the true story about Climategate.
+In 2022, he starred alongside Harrison Ford and Helen Mirren, playing Scottish sheep farmer, Banner Creighton in Taylor Sheridan’s 1923.
+In 2025, Flynn portrayed an MI6 officer Boris Oliver in the Indian-Malayalam action thriller film L2: Empuraan, directed by Prithviraj Sukumaran.

-In 2022 he starred along side Harrison Ford & Hellen Mirren in Taylor Sheridan’s “1923” a spin off from the “Yellowstone” series with Kevin Costner.
-Flynn plays Scottish sheep farmer, Banner Creighton.